Updated: Jan 8

 -Isabelle Bichler, co-founder and COO at retrain ai

-After the Covid-19 pandemic led to a temporary hiring freeze in many industries, things are now brightening up.
+After the Covid-19 pandemic led to a temporary hiring freeze in many industries, followed by the recession and mass layoffs especially in the tech industry, things should get better in 2023.
 Entirely new recruiting trends have emerged that were not at the top of HR managers' agendas a year ago.
-Here are the top three recruiting trends for companies to win in the war for talent in 2022 and beyond shared by leading HR experts.
+Here are the top three recruiting trends for companies to win in the war for talent in 2023 and beyond shared by leading HR experts.

 Customising recruitment and job offers to be more individualistic and candidate-centred